 Principle 3: Temporal Penalties May Remain When a Sin is Forgiven

-Protestants realize that, while Jesus paid the price for our sins before God, he did not relieve our obligation to repair what we have done.
-They fully acknowledge that if you steal someone’s car, you have to give it back; it isn’t enough just to repent.
-God’s forgiveness (and man’s!) does not include letting you keep the stolen car.
+Protestants realize that, although Jesus paid the price for our sins before God, he did not relieve our obligation to repair what we have done.
+They acknowledge that if you steal someone’s car, you have to give it back; it isn’t enough just to repent.

 In Matthew 9:1-8, Jesus heals a paralytic and forgives his sins after seeing the faith of his friends.
 Paul also tells us that “as regards election [the Jews] are beloved for the sake of their forefathers” (Rom.
 11:28).

 When God blesses one person as a reward to someone else, sometimes the specific blessing he gives is a reduction of the temporal penalties to which the first person is subject.
-For example, God promised Abraham that, if he could find a certain number of righteous men in Sodom, he was willing to defer the city’s temporal destruction for the sake of the righteous (Gen. 18:16-33; cf. 1 Kgs.
-11:11-13; Rom.
-11:28-29).
+For example, God promised Abraham that, if he could find a certain number of righteous men in Sodom, he was willing to defer the city’s temporal destruction for the sake of the righteous (Gen. 18:16-33).

 Principle 5: God Remits Temporal Punishments through the Church